LalatenduMohanty/license-updater/README.md

 pip install -r requirements.txt
 ```

-**Note**: The `dnf` Python library requires DNF to be installed on your system.
-This script is designed to work on Fedora, RHEL, CentOS, and other RPM-based distributions.
+**Note**: This script requires the `dnf` command-line tool to be installed on your system.
+It's designed to work on Fedora, RHEL, CentOS, and other RPM-based distributions.

 ## Features

-- Uses the DNF Python API instead of subprocess calls for better performance and reliability
+- Uses `dnf repoquery` subprocess calls to retrieve package license information
 - Processes CSV files with package information
 - Automatically finds the latest version of packages when multiple versions are available
 - Skips packages marked with `UBI? = yes`
 - Supports both console output and CSV file output
+- Comprehensive error handling for various edge cases

 ## Usage